-7a - Plan Updates - A submitting entity may at any time adopt changes to an approved Drought Mitigation Plan in accordance with these guidelinesGuidelines after notifying and receiving written or verbal concurrence from the Office.
-If the proposed changes are major, as determined by the Office, the submitting entity may desire to should give public notice of the changes, make the changes available in draft form, and provide the public an opportunity to comment on such changes before adopting them in accordance with these guidelinesGuidelines.
+7a. - Plan Updates - A submitting entity may at any time adopt changes to an approved Drought Mitigation Plan in accordance with these Guidelines after notifying and receiving written or verbal concurrence from the Office.
+If the proposed changes are major, as determined by the Office, the submitting entity should give public notice of the changes, make the changes available in draft form, and provide the public an opportunity to comment on such changes before adopting them in accordance with these Guidelines.

-8 - REVISING AND UPDATING THE GUIDELINES GUIDELINES
+8. - REVISING AND UPDATING THE GUIDELINES

-8a - Board Authority - The Board has the authority to revise and update the guidelinesGuidelines at their discretion in response to new and changing needs of the State, and its citizens, or to improve upon the guidelinesGuidelines.
+8a. - Board Authority - The Board has the authority to revise and update the Guidelines at their discretion in response to new and changing needs of the State, and its citizens, or to improve upon the Guidelines.
 The most recent version of the Guidelines will be posted on the CWCB website.

-9 - PRIORITIZATION OF THE DISTRIBUTION OF MONEYS
+9.- PRIORITIZATION OF THE DISTRIBUTION OF MONEYS